 - Project Time Tracking Software: What Is It?

-- Time tracking software in the 21st century
+- Time Tracking in The 21st Century

 Ready?
 Let’s take a look.

-Projects are usually broken down into tasks that need to be completed in order to achieve the goal of the project.
+Projects are usually broken down into tasks that need to be completed to achieve the goal of the project.
 Time tracking can help you understand how long each task takes, and this knowledge can help you estimate future projects more accurately.

-By recording the amount of time you spend on each task, you can get a more accurate picture of how much work you are actually completing each day (or week, month, etc.).
+By recording the amount of time you spend on each task, you can get a more accurate picture of how much work you are completing each day (or week, month, etc.).
 This information can help you to identify patterns and optimize your work schedule for increased productivity.